How To Substitute Yarn In A Knitting Pattern (An Easy Guide)

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, we will look at how to substitute yarn in a knitting pattern.
+This blog post will look at how to substitute yarn in a knitting pattern (an easy guide).

-Substituting yarn in any knitting pattern will help you to transition from beginner to more advanced and will allow you to be more creative with your knitting.
+Substituting yarn in any knitting pattern will help you transition from beginner to more advanced and allow you to be more creative with your knitting.

 This will give you the ability to experiment with a variety of different yarn colors and finishes.

-Learning the skill of yarn substitution will provide you with the freedom to explore a range of different fibers other than those recommended in each knitting pattern.
+Learning the skill of yarn substitution will allow you to explore a range of fibers other than those recommended in each knitting pattern.

 yarn filled shelves for how to substitute yarn in a knitting pattern